0010capacity/jemini-cli/README.md

 ## Quickstart

-You have two options to install Gemini CLI.
+You have two options to install Jemini CLI.

 ### With Node